Franklin-oliveira/learning_D3js/3-dynamic/README.md

 ## Content

 - **dynamic-chart.html:** applying the `D3 update` pattern to make a dynamic chart that flicks between different data.
 Full code in `./js/dynamyc-chart.js`.
+- **gapminder.html:** example that fully applies the `D3 update` pattern and transitions.
+(See `./js/gapminder.js` for full code)
 - **interval-loops.html:** revisiting the coffee revenues bar chart example to ilustrate how the `D3 update` pattern works.
 (See `./js/interval-loops.js` for more details)
-- **transition.html:** the same dynamic bar chart as in file `dynamic-chart.html`, but now with a smoother transition between data (applied `d3.transition().duration(500)` method).
-The code of the chart with this transition is in `./js/transition.js` file.
 - **merge.html** the result is exactly the same as in `transition.html`.
 However, I refactored the code a little bit to apply `D3 merge` method.
 - **scatter-plot.html:** first scatter plot on D3.
 I've transformed the coffee revenues bar chart into a scatter plot by changing some `svg` attributes.
+- **transition.html:** the same dynamic bar chart as in file `dynamic-chart.html`, but now with a smoother transition between data (applied `d3.transition().duration(500)` method).
+The code of the chart with this transition is in `./js/transition.js` file.